Types of Soundproofing products

 There are three types of sound which can be reduced.
 Reflected Sound, Impact Sound and Airborne Sound.
 These are shown on the following diagram:

 •RED: Impact Sound – sound directly transmitted into the floor.
+This noise can increase if the floor is tiled.

 •ORANGE: Airborne Sound – the noises we hear – direct from the source, or former impact or former reflected sound.
+This is the noise such as music, television, machinery and voices we hear passing through walls and ceilings.

 Reducing Impact Sound (on a tiled floor)

 Impact Sound is the type of noise Marmox SoundBoard was designed to reduce.
 It is the noise that is transmitted through tiling and through the floor and other building elements.
-The SoundBoard effectively removes the solid link between where the impact happens (i.e. the footfall on the tile) and the ceiling by placing a layer of synthetic rubber in between so that the sound waves do not have a medium which they can pass through.
+The SoundBoard effectively removes the solid link between where the impact happens (i.e. the footfall on the tile) and the ceiling by placing a layer of rubber foam between so that the sound waves do not have a medium which they can pass through.

 Marmox SoundBoard is a tile backer board for floors designed to reduce the noise that can be heard in the room or flat below.